Eusebio Kino

-Eusebio Francisco Kino, SJ (Eusebio Francesco Chini, Eusebio Francisco Kino; 10 August 1645 – 15 March 1711), often referred to as Father Kino, was an Italian Jesuit, missionary, geographer, explorer, cartographer, mathematician and astronomer born in the Bishopric of Trent, Holy Roman Empire.
+Eusebio Francisco Kino, (/it/ eh-oo-ZEH-byo fran-CHEE-sko KEE-no), SJ (Eusebio Francesco Chini, Eusebio Francisco Kino, often referred to as Father Kino, was an Austrian Jesuit, missionary, geographer, explorer, cartographer, mathematician and astronomer born in the Bishopric of Trent in the County of Tyrol, Holy Roman Empire.

-For the last 24 years of his life he worked in the region then known as the Pimería Alta, modern-day Sonora in Mexico and southern Arizona in the United States.
+For the last 24 years of his life, he worked in the region then known as the Pimería Alta, modern-day Sonora in Mexico and southern Arizona in the United States.
 He explored the region and worked with the indigenous Native American population, including primarily the Tohono O'Odham, Sobaipuri and other Upper Piman groups.
 He proved that the Baja California Territory was not an island but a peninsula by leading an overland expedition there.
-By the time of his death he had established 24 missions and visitas (country chapels or visiting stations).
+By the time of his death, he had established 24 missions and visitas (country chapels or visiting stations).

 Early life

-Kino was born Eusebio Chini (the spelling Kino was the version for use in Spanish-speaking domains) in the village of Segno, (now part of the municipality of Predaia), then in the sovereign Prince-bishopric of Trent, a part of the Holy Roman Empire.
+Kino was born Eusebio Chini (the spelling Kino was the version for use in Spanish-speaking domains) in the village of Segno, (now part of the municipality of Predaia), then in the Prince-bishopric of Trent, a part of the Count of Tyrol in the Austrian Circle of the Holy Roman Empire.
 In 1665, after his recovery from an illness, as part of a vow fulfillment, he adopted Francesco as second name, for devotion to Saint Francis Xavier.

 The name is sometimes found in its Latin version (Eusebius Franciscus Chinus) or even in its originally German form (Eusebius Franz Kühn).

 His parents were Francesco Chini and Margherita Luchi who belonged to the local noble families.
 The exact date of his birth is unknown but he was baptized on 10 August 1645 in the parish church, located in Taio.
 Kino was educated at the college of the Jesuits in Hall in Tirol, Austria, and after recuperating from a serious illness, he joined the Society of Jesus on 20 November 1665.
 From 1664 to 1669, he received religious training as a member of the Society at Freiburg, Ingolstadt, and Landsberg, Bavaria.
 After completing a final stage of training in the Society, during which he taught mathematics in Ingolstadt, he received Holy Orders as a priest on 12 June 1677.

 Although Kino wanted to go to the Orient, he was sent to New Spain.
+He left for Spain from the pilgrimage center of Altötting, his last assignment in Central Europe.
 Due to travel delays while crossing Europe, he missed the ship on which he was to travel and had to wait a year for another ship.
 While waiting in Cádiz, Spain, he wrote some observations, done during late 1680 and early 1681, about his study of a comet (later known as Kirch's comet), which he published as the Exposición astronómica de el cometa.
 This publication was later the subject of a sonnet by the noted colonial nun and poet of New Spain, Sor (Sister) Juana Inés de la Cruz, O.S.H.